 Medlars are high in pectin, and will gel quite easily without the need for additives.
 When selecting, try to get about two thirds bletted fruit to one third firm.
 There’s no real need to prepare your fruit in any way: just remove any leaves or woody stalks that are clinging to the medlars.

 Rinse your fruit and put it in the largest pan you have – a heavy-bottomed maslin pan is good.
 Almost cover the fruit with water and put the pan over a medium heat, stirring from time to time until the fruit goes very mushy.
-I help mine along (though I’m not sure it really does any good…) with a potato masher when it’s almost done.

 Now pour the mush into a scalded jelly bag (an old pillow case will do just as well) suspended over a large bowl and leave it to drip, preferably overnight.

 My maslin pan is an eight-litre one.
 In order to get six-odd litres of juice to make a big batch of jelly, I repeat the fruit-boiling stage twice, filling the pan as near as possible to the top each time, and leave the two batches to drip into the same bowl.

 When you’ve gathered your liquid, pour it back into the washed maslin pan and bring it gently to the boil.
 When it has almost reached boiling point, start pouring the sugar in slowly.
 For six litres of liquid, the ‘proper’ thing to do would be to use about three kilos of sugar; I prefer my jam less sweet and so use only about 2.5 kg.
 The jelly takes slightly longer to set that way, but I prefer the taste.